-The eight episode of Gravity Falls
+The eighth episode of Gravity Falls.

 During the celebration of the town's founding, Pacifica gloats over being descended from the founder, and makes fun of Mabel for her silliness.
-But then Dipper and Mabel discover evidence that the town founder may have been a hoax, so they set out to expose the historical cover-up -unaware that the local cops are under orders from someone to stop them.
+But then Dipper and Mabel discover evidence that the town founder may have been a hoax, so they set out to expose the historical cover-up unaware that the local cops are under orders from someone to stop them.
 Meanwhile, Uncle Stan, who hates the town's obsession of reenacting the foundation, gets puts on stocks for misbehaving.

-- Bait and Switch: Stan's reaction to the wagons (especially in the promo) seems to be implying it's some kind of supernatural occurrence he wants to avoid, digging deeper into the "Stan knows more than he lets on" theory amongst the fandom (particularly on this site).
+- Bait-and-Switch: Stan's reaction to the wagons (especially in the promo) seems to be implying it's some kind of supernatural occurrence he wants to avoid, digging deeper into the "Stan knows more than he lets on" theory amongst the fandom (particularly on this site).
 Then we find out it's just a town holiday he dislikes.

-- Big Stupid Doodoo Head: Stan insulting Pacifica Northwest by writing down "you stink."
+- Big, Stupid Doodoo-Head: Stan insulting Pacifica Northwest by writing down "you stink."

 - Caligula's Horse: President Trembley appointed babies to the Supreme Court.
-In The Stinger he is seen pleading his case to them.
+In The Stinger, he is seen pleading his case to them.

 - Cloudcuckoolander: President Trembley.
 He waged war on pancakes.